 How much CRPS Compensation might you receive?

 Compensation amounts for CRPS do vary from person to person, often considerably.
 This is for a host of reasons – no two people are the same.
 Some will, for example, have had a better response to treatment, or will require less help than others, or will be able to continue working.
 All of these issues can and will affect the amount of compensation recoverable.
-However, a specialist CRPS compensation claim lawyer will work hard to recover the maximum amount to protect you and your family financially for the future.
+However, we work hard to recover the maximum amount possible to protect you and your family financially for the future.

 How long does the CRPS compensation process take?